Ashwin-github-tech/Ashwin-github-tech/README.md

 # Hi there, I'm Ashwin Karthik M 👋

 Welcome to my GitHub profile!
-I'm passionate about Cyber security, Ethical Hacking and Web Technology.
+I'm passionate about cybersecurity, ethical hacking, and web technology.
 Here you can find some of my projects, contributions, and learn more about me.

 ![Welcome GIF](https://github.com/Ashwin-github-tech/Ashwin-github-tech/assets/118421107/855115a9-a034-4015-8f63-a55bc01ddcf1)

 ## 📈 GitHub Stats